Wednesday, 27 June 2018

 Just past the village we came to an impressive array of about 700 solar panels on the roof of a barn, enough to power the whole district, by the look of it.

-Once out of this village, we had a long downhill stroll, some of it hedged with brambles, but mostly open to the fields, before we arrived at Vic-le-Comte, the big town of the area.
+Once out of this village, we had a long descending stroll, some of it hedged with brambles, but mostly open to the fields, before we arrived at Vic-le-Comte, the big town of the area.

 There were roadworks in progress, with barriers across some streets, but as walkers we ignored them, and soon found the central square, with its cafes and fountains.
 It was after midday by this time and we were very glad to stop for coffee.

-This part of Longues consisted of an uninspiring new housing estate, although the original village must surely have had an interesting history, with its advantageous position on a bend of the Allier.
+This outer part of Longues consisted of an uninspiring new housing estate, although the original village must surely have had an interesting history, with its advantageous position on a bend of the Allier.

 When we got to the main road, there were a few shops clustered beside an attractive avenue of trees, but the only bar was on the point of closing, and there did not seem to be anywhere to buy food.